DFE-Digital/tra-digital-design-history/app/posts/trs-console/2024-02-21-recording-changes-to-mandatory-qualifications.md

 Instead we’ll allow users to add information as part of carrying out an action.
 For example, if a user deletes a mandatory qualification then they:

 - must select a reason from a list
-- can add additional detals about the reason in a text input
+- can add additional detals about the reason
 - can upload evidence for why the change was made, such as a PDF file

 We may decide not to ask for reasons for some types of change.
-We want to make it easy to understand records by only including information which is useful.
+We want to make it easy for users to understand records by only including information which is useful.

 ## How we show the change history

 The reasons for a change are stored as part of an event in the database.
 This event appears in a new change history tab which we’ve added to records.

-In this tab we use a [timeline component](https://design-patterns.service.justice.gov.uk/components/timeline/) to display events with the most recent first.
+In this tab we use a [timeline component](https://design-patterns.service.justice.gov.uk/components/timeline/) and display the most recent events first.
 This makes it easier to find an event and understand how a record has changed over time.

 We’ll initially show events for: